 Another outcome of the ongoing web development evolution is its division into back-end and front-end parts.
-The app logic has gradually shifted to the front-end development to facilitate efficient communication between the end-user and the web app itself.
-On the other hand, the task of connecting both ends remainscrucial as well, which is reflected in the majority of web frameworks.
+The app logic has gradually shifted to the front-end development to facilitate efficient communication between the end user and the web app itself.
+On the other hand, the task of connecting both ends remains crucial as well, which is reflected in the majority of web frameworks.

 While the front-end, or client-side, part is responsible for managing user interactions with a web-based product, the back-end (server-side) part takes care of its inner workings.
 They work in tandem to create a fully-functioning web application.

-Based on that classification, the most popular web frameworks are also divided into two categories:
+Based on that classification, the most popular web frameworks are also divided into two categories: backend and frontend frameworks.

 Front-end Development Frameworks